sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 _Automatic migration available_

 Support for custom icon has been changed.
 Previously the `*sbbIcon` directive could be used, which is no longer supported.
-The toggle option component now provides an `indicatorIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.
+The toggle option component now provides an `svgIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.
 Alternatively the new element `<sbb-toggle-icon>` can be used to wrap an icon.